 GPs in Schools Pilot

-The GPs in Schools Pilot will place General Practitioners (GPs) in 50 Queensland state schools with secondary students.
-The service will provide students with free access to a GP at school 1 day per week, removing barriers students may otherwise face to receiving timely and appropriate healthcare.
-The provision of this service will have positive impacts for students' health and wellbeing and their readiness and ability to engage positively at school.
+The GPs in Schools Pilot is placing General Practitioners (GPs) in 50 Queensland state schools with secondary students.
+The service provides students with free access to a GP at school 1 day per week, removing barriers students may otherwise face to receiving timely and appropriate healthcare.
+The provision of this service has positive impacts for students' health and wellbeing and their readiness and ability to engage positively at school.